 - Design to ASME VIII-1 code rules where available

 This is typical for firetube vessels we design.
 Click for the full Code Calculations set.
-The calculations are discussed below.
+The calculations are discussed throught the article.

 Semi Elliptical Head